j4orz/singularitysystems/src/preface.md

    - CUDA (references to AMD)
 -> getting production-level performance, portability, and usability is for you to go forward and read source code.

-2. karpathy
-- community building (build the ramp)
-- a good first contribution to any company is docs. so in some way this course
-- is my version of that for the community.

-**Welcome to the golden age of Systems ML!**